eloyer/stepwise/README.md

 # Stepwise

-**Note: The documentation below is currently out of date.
-A major update should be posted within the next week or two.**

-> "Press SPACE BAR to continue."
+>"Press SPACE BAR to continue."

 >"Click to continue."